Code-Institute-Submissions/MS1-Catsitting/README.md

 #### Imagery

-The hero image on the homepage - featuring a cat lying next to a home plant - helps to illustrate the purpose of the business.
+The hero image on the homepage - featuring a cat - has for main objective to illustrate the purpose of the business.
 The image was sourced from Pexels.

 ![Homepage hero image](assets/images/cat_hero.jpg)

 All images on the website are featuring cats and were sourced from Pexels.

 Please find using the link below the full list of credits.

 #### Colour scheme